Life at Bicester Heritage 'Whale Bones to Engines'

 I am a Reportage Artist with a particular interest in documenting people, working environments, history and heritage.
 I prefer to work directly from life capturing ‘behind the scenes’ stories through drawing and painting.
 The creative process of ‘visual story telling’ results in unique pieces of art that reflect the energy and atmosphere of an event, time and place.

-My connection with Bicester Heritage started with a 25.2-metre-long Blue whale skeleton called ‘Hope’ which is now suspended from the ceiling in Hintze Hall at the Natural History Museum London.
-This July marks the first anniversary since the installation.
+My connection with Bicester Heritage started with a 25.2-metre-long Blue whale skeleton called ‘Hope’ which is now suspended from the ceiling in Hintze Hall at the Natural History Museum.

 What a lot of people don't know is that the Blue whale skeleton was fabricated at Bicester Heritage over a 5 month period in one of their historic hangars before it was transported to London.